CP/PC364 Data Communications & Networks Laboratory

 Task

 NOTE: For the ADC, it would be better to use a zener diode circuit with a diode that is appropriate for the reference voltage.
-However, since the shield buttons are used to produce an analog voltage on A0 based on 5V, changing the reference voltage would mess up the switch operation on the shield.
+However, since the shield buttons are used to produce an analog voltage on A0 based on 5V, changing the reference voltage would mess up the switch operation on the shield.- Wire up a potentiometer between 0 and 3.3V, with the wiper connected to analog input A1 of the Arduino.
+(Remember A0 is used by the LCD shield.)

-2. Load the AnalogInSerial sketch to display the analog input value on the serial monitor.
+- Load the AnalogInSerial sketch to display the analog input value on the serial monitor.

-3. Modify the sketch to display the analog input value on the LCD.
-Display both the digital value and the corresponding analog input voltage.
+the LCD.
+Display both the digital value and the

 Note: It will make you life easier in the future (as well as being good programming practice) to use a variable for the reference voltage rather than hard-coding it into your conversion formula.